mk-runner/IhybCNV/README.md

 # IhybCNV
-IhybCNV: an Intra-hybrid Approach for CNV Detection from Next-Generation Sequencing Data </br>
+IhybCNV: An intra-hybrid approach for CNV detection from next-generation sequencing data </br>

 # Usage
 1. API for the entire process